aaronpulliam/coding-exercise/README.md

     2018-05-11 16:03:45.676  INFO 19824 --- [  restartedMain] o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port(s): 8080 (http) with context path ''
     2018-05-11 16:03:45.685  INFO 19824 --- [  restartedMain] c.i.c.b.BackendTechAssessmentApplication : Started BackendTechAssessmentApplication in 11.09 seconds (JVM running for 11.876)

-- With the web application running, go to Swagger UI page with your browser: [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).
+- With the web application running, go to the Swagger UI page with your browser: [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).
 Swagger UI allows you to view the API definitions and make calls to it.

 - The following steps can be followed to walk-through the process of creating a project, submitting bids, and viewing the project status:
     1. [Register a seller](http://localhost:8080/swagger-ui.html#!/seller45controller/registerSellerUsingPOST)